aleph-im/aleph-docs/docs/tools/console/languages/other.md

 ### Selecting Your Language

-Concerning Other section let's try with Rust program.
-Confirm that your project is developed in Rust.
+For the "Other" section, let's consider a Rust program.
+Ensure the project is developed in Rust.

 Here is an example [Rust Sample](https://github.com/aleph-im/aleph-vm/tree/main/examples/example_http_rust)

 ### Structuring Your Project

-Here’s a sample structure for a Rust project ready for packaging:
+A typical structure for a Rust project ready for packaging might look like this:

 ```plaintext
 my_rust_project/